clarkkon/dsc-phase-1-project-v2-4/README.md

 3. The highest rated films and genres generate the most interest from viewers.
 These are the kinds of films we should consider making, and we may lean into the post-pandemic information a little more heavily to inform studio choices, as they may be the most relevant to success today.
 The top genres overall were dramas, documentaries, comedies, action movies, and biographies.
 Post pandemic, the top genres were dramas, action movies, documentaries, and thrillers.
 We should consider creating movies within these genre parameters if we want to generate interest and increase our liklihood of achieving high ratings.

+Navigating the repository:
+Data can be found in zippedData folder awesome.gif is for funsies movie_data_erd.jpeg is map of the database from IMDB student.ipynb contains the coding and markup